Facelina auriculata on rainbow wrack

 So colourful, so tiny!

 Sea slugs are a favourite subject for underwater photography, and for good reason.
-We have an incredible variety in the UK, especially in Cornwall, and a question I get asked a lot is where to find them, especially in rock pools.
+We have an incredible variety in the UK, especially in Cornwall; in fact, there are over 100 species found here, and in the last few years some rare and new arrivals.
+A question I get asked a lot is where to find them, especially in rock pools.
 If you don't dive a lot, or spend much time in the tidal pools looking for creatures, it can be surprising just how many of these fascinating animals we have.
 Some slugs can be found all year round, others for just for a brief interval.
 Some you just have to be super lucky.

 Jorunna tomentosa on ‘pompom’ weed